 Climate Justice

 While the climate crisis affects us all, marginalised communities feel its effects the most.
-And while we know that the struggles for climate justice and racial, social, and economic justice are inherently interconnected, the vast majority of climate work in Europe has yet to take an intersectional perspective.
+The struggles for climate justice and racial, social, and economic justice are inherently interconnected yet, the vast majority of climate work in Europe lacks an intersectional perspective.

-Our Europe-wide Roundtable series between April and July 2022 brought together community activists from across the region, and our climate justice roundtable deliberately moved away from the white, middle-class climate space.
+Through our work, we’re responding to this need.
+Our Europe-wide Roundtable series in April – July 2022 brought together community activists from across the region, and our climate justice roundtable deliberately moved away from the white, middle-class climate space.
 The reflections shared say it all.
-Key opportunities for action—that will help shape our future litigation projects—came out from those discussions, including how accountability must form part of our solutions to climate injustice.
+Key opportunities for action that will help shape our future litigation projects came out from those discussions, including how accountability must form part of our solutions to climate injustice.
 That includes redistributive reparations that address intergenerational harms, and directing resources to communities most affected by climate change.
 Other opportunities for action focused on collective evidence and raising awareness of disproportionate health and well-being impacts of the air, water, and soil pollution for marginalised groups.
 You can read more about this here.
+Our further consultation work in 2023-2024 reaffirmed these views and deepened our understanding of the communities’ needs.

 From our blog